 At ArcelorMittal, sustainability is one of our core values, and we support the construction industry in best sustainability practices deployment worldwide.

 Sustainable building certification

-The above concerns have prompted the development of green building standards, certifications, and rating systems aimed at assessing buildings’ impact on the natural environment through sustainable design, construction and maintenance practice.
+The above concerns have prompted the development of green building standards, certifications, and rating systems aimed at assessing buildings’ impacts on the natural environment through sustainable design, construction, and maintenance practice.

 The pressure to shift toward sustainable design increased in the 1990s along with the launch of Building Research Establishment's Environmental Assessment Method (BREEAM) - the first green building rating system in the U.K, and HQE®, Haute Qualité Environnementale, in France.
 The development of BREEAM encouraged other countries to follow the trend as well.
 In the US and Germany, the Green Building Council (USGBC) and Deutsche Gesellschaft für Nachhaltiges Bauen (DGNB) released criteria aimed at improving the environmental performance of buildings through its Leadership in Energy and Environmental Design (LEED) rating system.